-The fair value of the available-for-sale financial assets is not based on observable market data and these instruments are therefore included in Level 3.
+The fair value of the financial assets at fair value through OCI is not based on observable market data and these instruments are therefore included in Level 3.

 The valuation technique is described in the critical accounting estimates in Note 4.